-The Top Reasons Why You Should Take Up Cycling in Your Retirement
+The Top Reasons To Take Up Cycling in Retirement

 If you’re looking to stay active in your retirement, cycling is a fantastic solution that offers physical, mental and social benefits.
-However, a recent survey by YouGov looking at the cycling habits of women over 55+ has shown that of this demographic only a small number are actively cycling – 66% of which never cycle at all.
+However, a survey by YouGov looking at the cycling habits of women over 55+ showed that of this demographic only a small number are actively cycling – 66% of which never cycle at all.

 The statistics are similar for men according to Cycling UK, and the older we get the less popular cycling becomes – in fact, on average those aged 70 and above make fewer than 10 cycling trips each year.

-With this data in mind, and to help make it a little clearer why cycling in retirement can be a joy, here we consider the top reasons why you should take up this activity.
+But cycling in retirement can be a joy.
+Here we consider the top reasons why you should take up this activity.
 We’ll start by looking at the benefits before asking for biking tips and expert recommendations from Neil Ridulfa and the team at Energise E-Bikes.

 A healthy lifestyle and balanced diet are crucial to staying fit as you get older.
 Studies have shown that regular exercise doesn’t just help you stay physically fit, but it can also help you maintain your cognitive and psychological health.